I Function Summary: Intensive read to realize compulsory recovery of deficient data

-(7) Successful recovery of files (pictures can be displayed properly): Enter DC upper data recovery interface, access file “R0014628.jpg” and open the completed file.
-The difference was obvious that the picture can be displayed properly, as shown in picture 10.
+(6) Using Intensive read function of DRS for successful recovery of files (pictures can be displayed properly): Enter DC upper data recovery interface, access file “R0014628.jpg” and open the completed file.
+The difference was obvious that the picture can be displayed properly, as shown in picture 9.

 If important data cannot be recovered through other methods, especially under conditions with incomplete pictures, damaged files and regained access to discs after replacement of defected magnetic heads, intensive read can be the solution.